dderyldowney/cmladsb/docs/README.md

     This command builds, but does nothing further with, the container image defined in the `docker-compose.yaml` file.

-    To build the image for first time, and run it as detached use:
+    To build the image for first time, *and* run it detached, use:

     ```bash
     docker-compose up --build -d
     ```

-* This command will start the container in detached mode, allowing you to run it in the background.
+* This command will build and start the container in detached mode, allowing you to run it in the background.

   * The `--build` flag ensures that the image is built before starting the container, which is useful if you have made changes to the Dockerfile or the application code.